 The reason why people start grinding and clenching when they are emotionally stressed is the connection of the limbic system (our emotional center in the brain) with the masticatory system.
 While this connection may make sense for short-term, healthy stress, it becomes a major health concern for long-term stress.
 The permanent activity of the masticatory muscles leads to the programming of pathological movement patterns.
 These unnatural movement patterns lead to an additional intensification and increase of TMD symptoms.

 Chewing muscles can exert enormous forces, which are passed on to the jaw joints via tooth contacts.
 Therefore, it is ideal if the force is evenly distributed over many tooth contacts on all teeth.
 If the bite does not allow for a balanced distribution of force, the teeth and jaw joints are subjected to massive loads and pressure.
 Teeth can break or die due to this extreme local pressure.
 All symptoms of TMD can manifest gradually.

 Bruxism puts a lot of pressure and tension on the entire chewing apparatus and is a common cause of TMD.

 A distinction is made between sleep bruxism and awake bruxism, depending on whether the patient bruxes more at night or during the day.

 At night when we sleep, we unconsciously process everything that concerns us, so that sleep bruxism often manifests itself, which is difficult to control.

 When awake, those affected are more likely to notice if teeth are being clenched – awake bruxism.
-Affected people who suffer from sleep bruxism can wake up the next morning with aching jaw joints, headaches and neck pain or tense muscles of the masticatory system.
+Affected people who suffer from sleep bruxism often wake up the next morning with aching jaw joints, headaches and neck pain or tense masticatory muscles.
 You feel tired and often notice a loss in concentration and performance.